JWT: Create Node

 Configuration for the JWT: Create Node is broken up into several major sections.

-• Algorithm: Next, choose an algorithm to sign the token with.
+• Algorithm Type: The algorithm that is used to generate the JWT signature.
 The default value is “HS256”, and in most cases this does not need to be changed.
 If you provide an alg value as a custom header, the value of the header will override the value selected here.
-(This allows for templating the algorithm if necessary.)
+This allows for templating the algorithm if necessary.

 Payload